Ask a COVID-19 Question

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-IMPORTANT: As of July 10, 2020, U.S. citizens arriving to Croatia for tourism, business, urgent personal reasons, or educational purposes must present a negative PCR test not older than 48 hours (starting from the time of taking the swab until arrival at the border crossing).
+IMPORTANT: U.S. citizens arriving to Croatia for tourism, business, urgent personal reasons, or educational purposes must present a negative PCR test not older than 48 hours (starting from the time of taking the swab until arrival at the border crossing).
 This is also valid for passengers and crews traveling by yacht.

 Travelers whose test is older than 48 hours will be allowed to enter Croatia, but they will be issued a self-isolation order and will have to be tested again locally, at their own expense.
 Having an expired PCR test upon arrival will allow for a shortened period of time in self-isolation pending a negative result of a local PCR test.
 Those who do not provide a negative PCR test upon arrival will be ordered to quarantine/self-isolate for at least 7 days prior to taking a local PCR test.
 Travelers who fail to present a PCR test upon arrival and refuse to take a test locally will be ordered to self-isolate or quarantine for 14 days.
 A local test cost ranges from $130 to $300 or more, depending upon the location, and the result can be expected between 24-48 hours.
 A test can be arranged at the following locations: COVID-19 Testing Locations in Croatia.
 After receiving a negative test locally, travelers will need to contact a local epidemiologist to clear them from self-isolation.
 Please direct questions regarding this requirement to the Croatian Ministry of Interior via the contact form at the bottom of the web page.